enclave-networks/Enclave.FastPacket/README.md

 ```csharp
 public static int FuncName(ReadOnlySpan<byte> packet, int position)`
 ```

+In both versions, the `packet` parameter contains the *entire* packet buffer for inspection.

 If you use the second version, the position parameter tells you the known location of the field in question in case the length is stored somewhere in that field.